tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

 ### **Generating smooth trajectories using Cubic Spline interpolation.**
 We used a cubic spline interpolation library for generating jerk free smooth trajectories.
 In this section, we describe our trajectory generation procedure.

 In order to generate smooth trajectories, spline library needs some data points.
-We use 5 points (as described below) as input to initialize spline.
-Then initialized spline is used for generating points for our trajectory generations.
+We used 5 points (as described below) as input to initialize spline.
+Then the initialized spline is used for generating points for our trajectory generation.

 Following 5 points are used to initialize spline.
 1. Last two points from the trajectory generated in the last time step.